The University of Kentucky shares some strategies for how they are dealing with Field Experiences and Student Teaching.

 An Informal Space for AMTE Members

 The AMTE Bulletin board is a place for AMTE members to share information about professional development opportunities or mathematics education projects (e.g., events, calls for participation in other professional organizations, resources).
-Posts are ordered by submission date (most recent first).Submit a Post
+Posts are ordered by submission date and are displayed for 1 year.Submit a Post